ctg123/ctg-site/content/post/so-what-is-cloud-computing-actually-☁️/index.md

 **IaaS - Infrastructure as a Service**

 This service provides the architecture and infrastructure of the cloud.
 It provides all computing resources but in a virtual environment so multiple users can have access.
 These resources include data storage, virtualization, servers, and networking.
 Most of the cloud service providers are responsible for managing them.
 If you use this service, you are responsible for handling other resources including applications, data, run-time, and middleware.
-This is mostly work that SysAdmins, or a DevOps/SRE team at a company would focus on.
+This is mostly work that Sysadmins, or a DevOps/SRE team at a company would focus on.

 IaaS providers offer the following products and services: Amazon EC2, Go Grid, and Rackspace.com.